-- 1. Mercer Superannuation (Australia) Limited (ABN 79 004 717 533, AFSL 235906) (MSAL) as trustee for the Mercer Super Trust (ABN 19 905 422 981) (Fund); and - 2.
+- Mercer Superannuation (Australia) Limited (ABN 79 004 717 533, AFSL 235906) (MSAL) as trustee of the Mercer Super Trust (Fund) (ABN 19 905 422 981); and - 2.
 TAL Life Limited (Insurer) (ABN 70 050 109 450, AFSL 237848).

-The TAL Employee Insurance Plan (Plan) provides Life and Total and Permanent Disablement cover through TAL Super (the Product) for the benefit of TAL Permanent Employees.
+The Plan provides Life cover (including Terminal Illness) and Total and Permanent Disablement cover through TAL Super (the Product) for the benefit of eligible TAL Permanent Employees.
 TAL Super is a plan within the Retail Division of the Fund.
 Contributions made to the Product are only used for the purposes of paying insurance premiums.
 Members do not have an account balance in the Product and therefore there is no investment component.

 The Insurer is the issuer of the life insurance product structured through TAL Super but is not responsible for TAL Super and does not issue, underwrite or guarantee the superannuation interest described in this PDS.
-MSAL is the trustee (the Trustee) for the Product and is responsible for the superannuation interest Members hold in the Fund.
+MSAL is the trustee (the Trustee) of TAL Super and is responsible for the superannuation interest Members hold in the Fund.
+MSAL is not responsible for the life insurance product or the payments to be made under the life insurance product.

-As the insurance cover is structured through the Fund, the Trustee will be noted as the policy owner and will hold the Policy on behalf of all members of the Plan.
-Your interest in the Fund is governed by the Trust Deed of the Fund as well as the terms and conditions of the policy (Policy) issued by TAL Life Limited (ABN 70 050 109 450, AFSL 237848) as the provider of the insurance cover to the Trustee.
+As the insurance cover is structured through the Fund, the Trustee will be noted as the Policy owner and will hold the Policy on behalf of all members of the Plan.
+Your interest in the Fund is governed by the Trust Deed of the Fund as well as the terms and conditions of the Policy issued by the Insurer as the provider of the insurance cover to the Trustee.

 Any benefit payable under the Policy will be paid by the Insurer to the Trustee.
-The Trustee is responsible for paying the benefits out of the Fund.
-Restrictions may apply to these benefit payments under the Trust Deed, governing rules and superannuation law.
+The Trustee is responsible for paying the benefits out of the Fund to you or to your beneficiaries.
+Restrictions may apply to these benefit payments under the Trust Deed and superannuation law.

-A copy of the Trust Deed can be obtained, free of charge at www.mercersuper.com/documents
+A copy of the Trust Deed can be obtained, free of charge at mercersuper.com.au/governance under Designated rules.